fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 Store your Ledger Device seed (mnemonic) somewhere safe, in an encrypted manner if possible (Recommended you have this information stored in multiple physical locations)

-> **NOTE** With the addition of plausible deniability there is an additional self-set mnemonic word that must be stored as well.
+With the addition of plausible deniability there is an additional self-set mnemonic word that must be stored as well.
 This additional word can be up to 100 characters max and is case sensitive.

 This additional word is needed as much as your 24 word mnemonic to be able to restore your funds.
-You can think of it as an extra 25th word that you can choose. **Keep Your Keys Safe!**
+You can think of it as an extra 25th word that you can choose.

+>**If you forget or lose your keys, nobody will be able to help you!**
 {: .info}

-**If you forget or lose your keys, nobody will be able to help you.**

 #### OTS Key Tracking

 It's recommended that you track all OTS Keys used in a spreadsheet or similar media.
-The Nano S will keep track of your OTS keys for you, however if you ever lose the device and need to reinstall on a new Ledger Nano S you will need to know which OTS keys have been consumed.
+The Nano S will keep track of your OTS keys for you, however if you ever lose the device and need to reinstall on a new Ledger Nano S you will need to know which OTS keys have been consumed,

+**The basic security of XMSS is based on using any key exactly one time.**

+The QRL software has been developed in such a way to help users track their OTS keys, it is ultimately up to the user to track and insure they have not re-used any keys.

 Once you have restored your wallet on a new Ledger, manually set the XMSS OTS key index inside the [QRL Web Wallet](https://wallet.theqrl.org/) tools section.
 See below to [Manually Set XMSS Index](#manually-set-xmss-index)